 When in 2019 Europe’s high court ruled that pre-checked consent boxes for tracking were illegal, a large part of the advertising industry noted significant reporting losses.
 Tracking without explicit user consent was outlawed permanently.
 At that point, it was known that changes were coming.

 As of March 2020, third-party cookies are automatically blocked in Safari.
-Apple was once again the first company to make another big move towards protecting the privacy of their users.
+Apple was once again the first company to make another big move towards protecting the privacy of its users.
 Additionally, Apple also blocked fingerprinting, thus making it virtually impossible to track the same user across different sites in the Safari browser.

 However, the popular misconception that Google Analytics will no longer work in Safari is not true.
 Yes, third-party trackers known to collect information about individual users will be blocked.
 However, as Google Analytics is not one of those trackers, it will continue to work as before.